What is an eSIM?, eSIM (eUICC) review, features, advantages and disadvantages

 The manufacturers will have space for other implements, The removal of the components to read a SIM card & the slot, eliminate complexities in the design of the phones and eliminate a hole in the device, The designers will manage to create more sophisticated phones, it is not necessary to remove the back cover to remove the SIM or battery, so, they would be more attractive to the eye.

 eSIM can improve the water-resistance, One less place to worry about for resistance to water & dust, It is ideal to improve the impermeability of our mobile device, Millions of smartphones have an extractor to eject the SIMs tray, But they get lost and we have to choose a pointy item that replaces it, With the eSIM, we will not have a slot and we will not have an extractor.

 If your mobile phone breaks, it is easy to transfer data to the new phone in case of a SIM card, This is not possible in eSIM devices and users need to rely on the cloud to retrieve the data such as messages, contacts and other useful information.

 It will take time & effort to change the eSIM, there are no phones with dual eSIM, We can’t disconnect from networks, We will have an eSIM on our mobile and we will be connected to a network, our mobile will be easier to track by any government & can be a problem for people who want privacy.

 It is problematic for users who do not wish to be tracked when they use eSIM, It is easy for SIM card users as they can remove the SIM cards, so, it is not possible to be tracked by network operators, There is a possibility of hacking eSIM card data from cloud hosting.

-The users who like to use different mobile phones, it is easy for them with SIM cards to do so, It is not possible with eSIM card as it is embedded in the motherboard of the mobile phone, It is a challenge to be implemented worldwide by network operators in order to provide seamless operations.
+The users who like to use different mobile phones, it is easy for them with SIM cards to do so, It is not possible with an eSIM card as it is embedded in the motherboard of the mobile phone, It is a challenge to implement worldwide by network operators to provide seamless operations.